 Whether it’s mentally, physically or financially, car accidents can seriously affect the lives of everyone involved.
 In the immediate aftermath, a mixture of shock and confusion can happen.
 Because of the rush of adrenaline and emotions, it can be easy to miss pain or discomfort in unusual places.
 In many cases, delayed injuries can appear minutes, hours, or even days after a car accident.
 Whenever pain suddenly appears after an automobile accident, it’s crucial to visit a doctor as soon as possible in order to rule out anything more serious.
-As stated by a Lowell personal injury attorney, “It is natural to feel overwhelmed as an injured accident victim.”
+As stated by a car accident lawyer, “It is natural to feel overwhelmed as an injured accident victim.”
 Here are 5 of the most common car accident injuries to look out for:

 Numbness and tingling: Not all injuries start off with a direct, shooting pain.
 In some cases, an injury can present itself in a tingling or numbness sensation.
 This type of sensation can be related to common car accident injuries such as whiplash or damage to the nerves surrounding the spine.
 There are many professionals that can help and diagnose these types of symptoms including doctors, physical therapists, and chiropractors.